 Major Nodes have considerable existing or planned capacity to accommodate both residential and employment uses and as such could have a positive effect on travel demand.
-They are located close to planned higher order transit - the Uptown Node is located directly on the proposed higher order transit facility on the Hurontario Street Corridor and the Central Erin Mills node is located in proximity to the Bus Rapid Transit corridor.
+They are located close to planned higher order transit - the Uptown Node is located directly on the proposed higher order transit facility on the Hurontario Street Corridor and the Central Erin Mills node is located in proximity to the Bus Rapid Transit corridor and the Lakeview a.
+Central Erin Mills, b.
+Lakeview Waterfront: and c.
+Uptown

-- 5.3.2.1 There are two Major Nodes in Mississauga: - a.
-Central Erin Mills, and - b.
-Uptown. - 5.3.2.2 Local area reviews will confirm or determine detailed boundaries for Major Nodes. - 5.3.2.3 Major Nodes are Intensification Areas. - 5.3.2.4 The Major Nodes will achieve a gross density of between 200 and 300 residents and jobs combined per hectare. - 5.3.2.5 Development applications within a Major Node proposing a change to the designated land use which results in a significant reduction in the number of residents or jobs that could be accommodated on the site, will not be permitted unless considered through a municipal comprehensive review. - 5.3.2.6 Major Nodes will achieve an average population to employment ratio of between 2:1 to 1:2, measured as an average across the entire area of each node. - 5.3.2.7 Character Area policies will establish how the density and population to employment targets will be achieved within Major Nodes. - 5.3.2.8 Major Nodes will develop as city and regional centres and be a primary location for mixed use development. - 5.3.2.9 Investments in community infrastructure, as well as commercial, recreational, educational, cultural and entertainment uses, will be encouraged in Major Nodes. - 5.3.2.10 Major Nodes are intended to serve as older adult clusters where community infrastructure, services, and programs to serve the needs of older adults will be directed. - 5.3.2.11 Development in Major Nodes will be in a form and density that achieves a high quality urban environment. - 5.3.2.12 Major Nodes will be served by frequent transit services, including higher order transit facilities, which provide connections to destinations within the city and to neighbouring municipalities.
+Waterfront node is located on the proposed higher order transit corridor on Lakeshore Road.

+5.3.2.1 There are three Major Nodes in Mississauga:

+5.3.2.2 Local area reviews will confirm or determine detailed boundaries for Major Nodes.

+5.3.2.3 Major Nodes are Intensification Areas.

+5.3.2.4 The Major Nodes will achieve a gross density of between 200 and 300 residents and jobs combined per hectare.

+5.3.2.5 Development applications within a Major Node proposing a change to the designated land use which results in a significant reduction in the number of residents or jobs that could be accommodated on the site, will not be permitted unless considered through a municipal comprehensive review.

+5.3.2.6 Major Nodes will achieve an average population to employment ratio of between 2:1 to 1:2, measured as an average across the entire area of each node.

+5.3.2.7 Character Area policies will establish how the density and population to employment targets will be achieved within Major Nodes.

+5.3.2.8 Major Nodes will develop as city and regional centres and be a primary location for mixed use development.

+5.3.2.9 Investments in community infrastructure, as well as commercial, recreational, educational, cultural and entertainment uses, will be encouraged in Major Nodes.

+5.3.2.10 Major Nodes are intended to serve as older adult clusters where community infrastructure, services, and programs to serve the needs of older adults will be directed.

+5.3.2.11 Development in Major Nodes will be in a form and density that achieves a high quality urban environment.

+5.3.2.12 Major Nodes will be served by frequent transit services, including higher order transit facilities, which provide connections to destinations within the city and to neighbouring municipalities.